Over 100 dead in Iran explosions at event honoring general killed by U.S. drone strike

 Iran also has seen mass protests in recent years, including those over the death of 22-year-old Mahsa Amini in 2022.
 The country also has been targeted by exile groups in attacks dating back to the turmoil surrounding its 1979 Islamic Revolution.

-The blasts struck an event marking the the fourth anniversary of the killing of Gen. Qassem Soleimani, the head of the Revolutionary Guard's elite Quds Force. who died in a U.S. drone strike in Iraq in January 2020.
-The explosions occurred near his grave site in Kerman.
+The blasts struck an event marking the fourth anniversary of the killing of Gen. Qassem Soleimani, the head of the Revolutionary Guard's elite Quds Force, who died in a U.S. drone strike in Iraq in January 2020.
+The explosions occurred near his gravesite in Kerman.

 Iranian state television quoted Babak Yektaparast, a spokesman for the country's emergency services, for the casualty figure.
 Authorities said some people were injured while fleeing afterward.